 “The serpent said to the woman, “You surely will not die!
 For God knows that in the day you eat from it your eyes will be opened, and you will be like God, knowing good and evil.”
 When the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was desirable to make one wise, she took from its fruit and ate; and she gave also to her husband with her, and he ate.”
 Genesis 3:4-6

-First the devil twists God’s words.
+“You surely will not die!”
+First, the devil twisted God’s words.
 Now he is directly calling God a liar.
-He tells Eve that they will not die if they eat from the fruit.
+He tells Eve that they will not die if they eat the fruit.

 She went through every step in justifying the temptation (1 John 2:16).